-Welcome to my research website, which is centered around my work on supercritical propulsion analysis and modeling.
+Welcome to my research website, which is centered around my work on high-pressure thermofluids and supercritical propulsion analysis and modeling.
 If you want to get in touch, please send me an email!

-For an overview of my research, you can watch the video of my tutorial "High-pressure transcritical atomization and combustion", held during the 16th Biennial Summer Program of the Center for Turbulence Research at Stanford University.
+For an introduction to "High-pressure transcritical atomization and combustion", you can watch the video of my tutorial , held during the 16th Biennial Summer Program of the Center for Turbulence Research at Stanford University.

-The main focus of my research is the analysis and numerical modeling of high pressure injection and combustion.
+The main focus of my research is the analysis and numerical modeling of high pressure mixing, injection, and combustion.
 These phenomena are technically ubiquitous, and can be found e.g. in liquid propellant rocket engines, Diesel engines, and gas turbines.

 The main challenge is the thermodynamic behavior at high pressures: neither liquid nor perfect gas idealizations remain applicable.
 Instead, fluid state behavior is governed by real fluid equations of state (such as Peng-Robinson, Redlich-Kwong, etc.), and mixing rules.